whiskey-2/Sole-Survivor/README.md

 ![High Fidelity Prototype](Assets/sole_final.jpg)

+*The High Fidelity Prototype that was used to demonstrate the capabilities of the sole*

 Future plans for the Sole-Survivor include offering shoes with the sole integrated directly into the design, as well as further enhancing the attachment system to make it customizable for different shoe sizes and tailored to individual body weights.

 ![Future Design](Assets/sole_future.png)

+*A concept of what the sole may look like when integrated directly into shoes*